The present day: the Orkney Ferry, where Ian Chesterton meets a stranger who he is able to confide in.

 And only the ancient Wissfornjarl can protect them...

-PLEASE NOTE: This is a free dowload available only to readers of Doctor Who Magazine who have the correct code.
+PLEASE NOTE: This was a free dowload available only to readers of Doctor Who Magazine Issue 448 with a special code.

 1. The Marsh-Wains

 Making The Revenants - Producer David Richardson on the background of the story

 Big Finish has made special stories to be given away with Doctor Who Magazine before - most recently a couple of Companion Chronicles: The Mists of Time (starring Katy Manning) and Freakshow (starring Mark Strickson).
 Both are now available to buy in our Companion Chronicles Box Set.
 When it came to planning another, I felt it'd be nice to go right back to the roots of Doctor Who and have William Russell telling a story of Ian Chesterton's travels in the TARDIS.